A-Studio: History

 In August 2004, Griffith left the band to pursue solo work.
 As a result, a new vocalist, Keti Topuria, originally from Tbilisi, Georgia, joined A-Studio.
 Together, they released popularly acclaimed singles such as "Uletayu" ("Flying Away"), "Ty" ("You"), "Noch'-Podruga" ("Night-Friend").
-"Uletayu" hit the charts across the former Soviet Union, bringing the band a new wave of popularity.
+"Uletayu" ("Flying Away") hit the charts in Central Asia and Eastern Europe, bringing renewed popularity to the group.
 However, this successful new beginning was clouded by the death of Baglan Sadvakasov on 2 August 2006 as the result of a car accident.
 His place in the band was taken by his son, 17-year-old Tamerlan Sadvakasov.
 Later, as the younger Sadvakasov left the band to pursue education, Fedor "Federico" Dossumov became the solo-guitarist for A-Studio.

 At different times during the late 1990s, A-Studio worked with Greg Walsh, famous UK sound-producer.